Poincar\'e inequalities and rigidity for actions on Banach spaces: Actions on Banach spaces

 \subsection{Isometric representations and associated Banach spaces}

 Let $X$ be a Banach space equipped with a norm $\Vert \cdot \Vert_X$.
-We assume throughout that $X$ is reflexive and that $\pi:G\to B(X)$ is a representation of $G$ into the bounded operators on $X$.
-Let $X^*$ denote the continuous dual of $X$ with its standard norm. $X^*$ is naturally equipped with the adjoint representation of $G$, $\overline{\pi}:G\to B(X^*)$ given by
+We assume throughout that $X$ is reflexive and that $\pi:G\to B(X)$ is a representation of $G$ into the bounded invertible operators on $X$.
+Let $X^*$ denote the continuous dual of $X$, with its standard norm. $X^*$ is naturally equipped with the adjoint representation of $G$, $\overline{\pi}:G\to B(X^*)$,

 Throughout we fix $1<p<\infty$.
-This $p$ is later chosen depending on the context.
-We denote by $p^*$ the adjoint index satisfying $\frac{1}{p}+\frac{1}{p^*}=1$ and by $L_p$ the space $L_p(\mu)$ for any measure $\mu$ (our results will apply with no assumptions on the measure).
+The value of $p$ will be chosen later depending on the context.
+We denote by $p^*$ the adjoint index, satisfying $\frac{1}{p}+\frac{1}{p^*}=1$, and by $L_p$ the space $L_p(\mu)$ for any measure $\mu$ (our results apply with no assumptions on the measure).
 We also use $\simeq$ to denote an isomorphism and $\cong$ to denote an isometric isomorphism of Banach spaces.

-Define the Banach space $C^{(0,p)}(G,X)$ to be the linear space $X$ with the norm
+Define the Banach space $C^{(0,p)} (G,\pi)$ to be the linear space $X$, with the norm

 Let $\langle\cdot\,,\cdot\rangle_X$ denote the natural pairing between $X$ and $X^*$.
-The pairing between $C^{(0,p)}(G,X)$ and $C^{(0,p^*)}(G,X^*)$ is given by
+The pairing between $C^{(0,p)} (G,\pi)$ and $C^{(0,p^*)} (G,\overline{\pi})$ is given by

-Then $C^{(0,p^*)}(G,X^*)$ is the dual space of $C^{(0,p)}(G,X)$.
+Then $C^{(0,p^*)} (G,\overline{\pi})$ is the dual space of $C^{(0,p)} (G,\pi)$.